 Department of Elder Affairs

-Call the Elder Helpline at 1-800-96-ELDER (1-800-963-5337) to find out if you or your loved ones are eligible to receive benefits and services from one or more of the Department of Elder Affairs programs or you can visit: elderaffairs.state.fl.us/doea/programs.php
+Call the Elder Helpline at 1-800-96-ELDER (1-800-963-5337) to find out if you or your loved ones are eligible to receive benefits and services from one or more of the Department of Elder Affairs programs, or visit: elderaffairs.state.fl.us/doea/programs.php